-The minimum share capital of the Company is $\pounds 1$ and the maximum share capital is $\pounds 100,000,000,000$.
+The minimum share capital of the Company is £1 and the maximum share capital is £100,000,000,000.
 The base currency for the Company is Sterling.
 The Shareholders are not liable for the debts of the Company.
 Shares in the Company are not listed on any investment exchange.

-The Company is an umbrella company authorised as a UK UCITS for the purposes of the FCA Handbook and, as at the date of this Prospectus, consists of three Funds:
+The Company is an umbrella company authorised as a UK UCITS for the purposes of the FCA Handbook and, as at the date of this Prospectus, consists of four Funds:

-- TM Natixis Harris Associates Global Concentrated Equity Fund; - TM Natixis Loomis Sayles Strategic Income Fund; - TM Natixis Loomis Sayles U.S. Equity Leaders Fund; and

-As from 22 October 2022 the TM Natixis Loomis Sayles Strategic Income Fund is no longer available for investment.
+- TM Natixis Harris Associates Global Concentrated Equity Fund; - TM Natixis Loomis Sayles Strategic Income Fund; - TM Natixis Loomis Sayles U.S. Equity Leaders Fund; and - TM Natixis Mirova Global Sustainable Equity Fund. - As from 22 October 2022 the TM Natixis Loomis Sayles Strategic Income Fund is no longer available for investment. - As from 29 November 2024 the TM Natixis Mirova Global Sustainable Equity Fund is no longer available for investment.